jlafosse/jquery-hijack/README.md

 jquery.hijack
 =============
-This jquery plugin allows links and forms to be "ajaxified" so that their default get/post behaviour is replaced with ajax calls.
+The Hijack plugin allows links and forms to be "ajaxified" so that their default get/post behaviour is replaced with ajax calls.
 The returned content is then injected into the target container.
 In addition this plugin offers some unique features such as global settings, callbacks, recursive hijacking, conversion of inline form event handlers and setting options via inline data attributes.